Group 3: step by step guide for cats

 - In most cases the cat will be checked in at the freight terminal, not the passenger terminal.

-- The cat must arrive in Australia prior to the expiry date of the permit.
+- The cat must arrive in Australia before the import permit expires.

-- Department staff will collect your cat on arrival for transport directly to the Quarantine Facility.
+- Department staff will collect your cat on arrival for transport directly to the Mickleham post entry quarantine facility.